GuzTech/shdl6800/README.md

 ## Status

-As of this writing, I have somewhat caught up with [Part 3](https://www.youtube.com/watch?v=aLQqOxnVMOQ), but I have not implemented the formal verification part yet.
+As of this writing, I have somewhat caught up with [Part 3](https://www.youtube.com/watch?v=aLQqOxnVMOQ), and the initial formal verification part is also implemented.

 ## License